asimmagar20/asimmagar20/README.md

 **Portfolio:** [asimpunmagar.com.np](https://asimpunmagar.com.np)

-Sections include:
+Sections highlight:

-- Home / Hero
+- Hero introduction and call‑to‑action
-- About
+- Detailed about section
-- Skills / Tech Stack
+- Skill stack and tools overview
-- Projects
+- Project highlights with descriptions and roles
-- Contact
+- Contact details for collaboration

 ---